mlrun/mlrun/docs/store/datastore.md

 ```

 `DatastoreProfileGCS` init parameters:
-- `name`: name of the profile.
+- `name` &mdash; Name of the profile.
-- `credentials_path` (optional): A string representing the local JSON file path that contains the authentication parameters required by the GCS API.
+- `credentials_path` &mdash; A string representing the local JSON file path that contains the authentication parameters required by the GCS API.
 The equivalent to this parameter in environment authentication is "GOOGLE_APPLICATION_CREDENTIALS."
-- `gcp_credentials` (optional): A JSON in a string format representing the authentication parameters required by GCS API.
+- `gcp_credentials` &mdash; A JSON in a string format representing the authentication parameters required by GCS API.
 For privacy reasons, it's tagged as a private attribute, and its default value is `None`.
 The equivalent to this parameter in environment authentication is "GCP_CREDENTIALS".
 The code prioritizes `credentials_path` over `gcp_credentials` if both are not None.